 Other abnormalities of the spine that may occur alone or in combination with scoliosis include hyperkyphosis (an abnormal exaggeration in the backward rounding of the upper spine) and hyperlordosis (an exaggerated forward curving of the lower spine, also called swayback).

-Vertebrae.
-The spine is a column of small bones, or vertebrae, that support the entire upper body.
-The column is grouped into 3 sections of vertebrae:
+The spine is a column of bones, called vertebrae, that supports the entire upper body.
+The column is grouped into 5 sections of vertebrae:

 Scoliosis is often categorized into 2 types: